 A migration can be a pretty involved process.
 Losing or damaging data is the stuff of developer nightmares, so initiating the right tests is an essential step in the procedure.
-Once your migration is complete, you also want the reassurance of knowing that your website is safe and protected from hackers and other security threats.
-As a general rule, regularly testing your website for weaknesses is good practice and something you shouldn’t overlook.
+Once your migration is complete, you also want the reassurance of knowing that your website is safe and protected from security threats.
+As a general rule of thumb, regularly testing your website for weaknesses is good practice and something you shouldn’t overlook.

 Lucky for you there’s a combination of tests can be carried out.
 They’ll be your top ways for ensuring your sites are in tip-top shape and nothing poses a threat to your website or its users.
 In this blog we cover the best 3 ways to test post-migration.
-Including common tests that developers or third-party security providers carry out to help you prepare for a successful migration.
+Including common tests that developers or third-party security providers can carry out to help you prepare for a successful migration.
 Let’s get straight into it.

-There are many tools out there, that can help carry out “Pen Tests” quicker and more efficiently and therefore to help you out, we have outlined a few you can use below:
+There are many tools out there, that can help carry out “Pen Tests” quicker and more efficiently.
+Here are a few you can use bellow.

 Tools to help you:

-- The next step in a pen test is to use a website vulnerability scanner which will assess the security of your web applications.
+- Use a website vulnerability scanner which will assess the security of your web applications.
 OpenVAS is a standard tool of the trade, or you can use Nessus.

 - An excellent tool package for Pen Testers is Metasploit.
 It has a huge variety of built-in exploits to help you run a thorough Pen Test.

-- Establish how far and wide you want to test.
-Although it may seem excessive to check everything, it’s always advisable to be thorough and ensure you have access to any remote devices for the Pen Test to be precise and effective.
+Although it may seem excessive to check everything, it’s always advisable.
+Be thorough and ensure you have access to any remote devices for the Pen Test to be precise and effective.

 Tools to help you carry out load testing:

-- Apache JMeter can simulate heavy loads on your servers and networks to analyse how they perform under the pressure of different load types.
-This open-source application is a must-have resource when preparing to launch a website into the real world because it allows you to create custom load testing scripts to fit your requirements.
+Apache JMeter can simulate heavy loads on your servers and networks to analyse how they perform under the pressure of different load types.
+This open-source application is a must-have resource when preparing to launch a website into the real world.
+This is because it allows you to create custom load testing scripts to fit your requirements.

 - If you haven’t integrated continuous testing in your procedures already, a migration might prompt you to start testing earlier on and more frequently.
 This is because the more prepared you are, the less likely you are to suffer setbacks due to significant unforeseen issues that only crop up once you do a big load test this can be particularly detrimental when your website needs to go live by a specific date to align with a promotional campaign or event.